 How to Freeze Apples

-Freezing apples is done by placing the apples on a baking sheet and placing it into the freezer to freeze for 2 to 4 hours.
-I sometimes like to line my baking sheet with a silicone baking mat.
-The silicone mat makes it easy to remove the peaches from the baking sheets.
+Freezing apples is done by placing the apples on a baking sheet with a silicone mat and placing it into the freezer to freeze for 2 to 4 hours.

 After the apples have been individually frozen remove them from the baking sheet.
 Place the frozen apple slices in long-term storage freezer bags that have been labeled with the contents and freezing date.